Kingxukai/linux/Documentation/core-api/entry.rst

 Interrupt entry/exit code doesn't strictly need to handle reentrancy, since it runs with local interrupts disabled.
-But NMIs can happen anytime, and a lot of the entry code is shared between the two.
+But NMIs can happen anytime, and a lot of the entry code is shared between the woke two.

 NMI and NMI-like exceptions
 ---------------------------